z0al/git-todos/README.md

 ## Usage

 The project provides a simple Command Line Interface (CLI).
-You may run it either by typing `git-todos` or `git todos` both works!
+You may run it either by typing `git-todos` or `git todos`!

 ```sh
 $ git todos help